Contact Us for a Free Consultation (213) 542-0979

 Drive-By Shooting Case Example

-They are going to get you if you kill somebody under the felony/murder doctrine because it's likely if you're firing guns on the city streets somebody's going to get hit – someone's going to die.
+They are going to get you if you kill somebody under the felony/murder doctrine because it's likely if you're firing guns on the city streets, somebody's going to get hit – someone's going to die.

-So, there are all sorts of arguments that can be made, but obviously to have the most success you're going to want to have an attorney who has been down this road before, who's had success, who knows how to defend a murder charge, because there's a very small list of attorneys that have the skills, the knowledge and are battled-tested in Los Angeles county to be able to go against the best prosecutors, the best robbery homicide division of the LAPD, the sheriff's department.
+So, there are all sorts of arguments that can be made, but obviously, to have the most success, you're going to want to have an attorney who has been down this road before, who's had success, who knows how to defend a murder charge, because there's a very small list of attorneys that have the skills, the knowledge and are battled-tested in Los Angeles county to be able to go against the best prosecutors, the best robbery homicide division of the LAPD, the sheriff's department.

 They're going to pull out all the stops.
-They're going to use all the resources and money that they had in order to convict somebody if a death occurred, so you better have an attorney that's got the skills, the ability, the know-how and the experience to challenge them – and if they have weak case and they shouldn't be able to prove a murder charge against you – that attorney is going to have to have the ability to get that case dismissed.
+They're going to use all the resources and money that they had in order to convict somebody if death occurred, so you better have an attorney that's got the skills, the ability, the know-how, and the experience to challenge them – and if they have a weak case and they shouldn't be able to prove a murder charge against you – that attorney is going to have to have the ability to get that case dismissed.

 Menu